x13machine/ping-master/README.md

 $KEY LS SERVER1 SERVER2 SERVER3 ...
 ```

-LS will return the list of servers
+you will get the list of servers